 32 ETH (and a little more for gas fees) is the current minimum staking amount.
 In the future, decentralized staking pools will be released for a lower minimum deposit.

-and private keys and that no vulnerabilities exist that would allow a third party to gain access to them.
+Blox doesn’t hold you ETH or your keys.
+You’re in full control of your assets at all times.
 Notably, seed generation is completed locally and your validator key is segregated and protected in a remote signer that is solely accessible by you.
 Blox Staking’s attestation design and architecture promote optimal connectivity to the blockchain and includes built-in slashing protection to avoid penalties and maximize ETH returns.
 Learn more, here.

 We aim to keep attestation success rates at 99.9%.
 You can view the aggregated attestation rate and effectiveness of validators using Blox Staking on Discord in the stats channel.